Upgrade your browser to improve your experience. See recommended browsers

 BOSTON, MA, June 27, 2017 – High impact events influenced the charities donors chose to support in 2016, according to a report released today by Fidelity Charitable, the nation’s second-largest grantmaker.1 The 2017 Fidelity Charitable Giving Report finds a surge in donor generosity around local, national and global issues.
 The report also highlights how Fidelity Charitable donors are seeking to be more effective through tax-smart giving and impact investing.

 Combined, these trends prompted Fidelity Charitable donors to recommend a record-breaking $3.5 billion in grants to support more than 114,000 organizations in 2016.
-The trend continues this year with nearly $2 billion granted in the first six months of 2017, including an unprecedented nearly $9 million in bitcoin.
+The trend continues this year with nearly $2 billion granted in the first six months of 2017, including an unprecedented $9 million in bitcoin.
 This is more money given to charities over the first half of the year than ever before in the organization’s 26-year history.

 As popularity of donor-advised funds continues to rise, the list of charities receiving support from more than 1,000 Fidelity Charitable Giving Accounts increased by 43% to 30 charities.